 Student loans.
 It seems like everyone has them, and too many of them.
 The government and banks must hand them out to anyone who wants one, right?

-It’s actually a little more complicated.
+It’s actually a little more complicated than that.
 Federal student loans can help with the cost of tuition, but they often don’t cover the full cost of attendance.
 To apply for a federal student loan, the first step is to fill out the FAFSA.
 (More on that here.)

-If you’re still short of tuition after you’ve received any federal loans you’re eligible for, many students will consider private student loans to cover the difference.
+If you’re still short of tuition after you’ve received any federal loans for which you’re eligible, many students will consider private student loans to cover the difference.
 We created a checklist so you can apply for a private student loan with confidence.
 Here’s how to get started:

-Make sure your credit and income criteria meets the bar.
+Make sure your credit and income criteria meet the bar.
 According to Student Loan Hero, private lenders look at three main factors:

 Have your school’s tuition info handy.
 When you’re applying for a student loan, a student loan provider will often confirm the cost of attendance with a school.
 The school will also communicate any other financial aid you’ve received with the lender so they have a complete picture.

 You must be a U.S. citizen or permanent resident and be of legal age.
 In order to qualify for a private student loan, you have to be 18 years of age or older and be a U.S. citizen or permanent resident.

 Be prepared to show you’re enrolled in an eligible school.
 Many student loan providers require you to show proof that you’re a student enrolled in college before they’ll approve a loan.
 Your school also needs to be eligible for private student loans.
 If you’re unsure if your school qualifies, ask your financial aid office.

 Ask someone close to you to be a cosigner.
 If you’re a student in high school, you may not have much of a credit history or steady income.
 Your cosigner is responsible for paying back the loan if you aren’t able.
 Often cosigners are a parent or close relative.
 Ninety-four percent of undergraduate loans involve a cosigner.